Naggil History, Family Crest & Coats of Arms

 - Origins Available:

 The surname Naggil is derived from the Norman surname de Angulo.
 The Gaelic form of this surname is de Nógla.

 The surname Naggil was first found in at Milford Haven, Pembrokeshire, SW Wales, where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.
 The Naggil surname arrived Cork, where Gilbert D'Angulo accompanied Strongbow into Ireland in 1172.

-Important Dates for the Naggil family
+Early History of the Naggil family

 This web page shows only a small excerpt of our Naggil research.
 Another 59 words (4 lines of text) covering the years 1689, 1757, 1830, 1508, 1536, 1541, 1719, 1784, 1636, 1699, 1686, 1691 and 1689 are included under the topic Early Naggil History in all our PDF Extended History products and printed products wherever possible.

 A single person's name was often spelt simply as it sounded by medieval scribes and church officials.
 An investigation into the specific origins the name Naggil has revealed that such a practice has resulted in many spelling variations over the years.
 A few of its variants include: Nagle, Nangle, Neagle, Naigle, Naegle, Naigel, Nagell, Nagele, Naegell, Naigel, Naigell, Nagale, Naigall, Nanegle, Nangel, Nangell, Nangale, Naingale, Naingel, Naingle, O'Nagel, O'Nagle, O'Naigle and many more.

 Early Notables of the Naggil family (pre 1700)